 Learning takes place when new knowledge is integrated with existing knowledge and conceptual frameworks.
 Students' language development is best served when they have opportunities to strengthen and build these frameworks by engaging in language learning in multiple modes within authentic, meaningful contexts.
 In an inquiry-based classroom, teachers and students enjoy using language, appreciating its functionality and aesthetics.
-They have opportunities to engage with multiple languages through a variety of modes, such as literature, drama, story writing, technology and discussion.
+They have opportunities to engage with multiple languages through a variety of modes, such as literature, drama, poem recitation, story writing, technology, celebrations, assemblies, exhibition, debate, discussion.
 They reflect on their form and use across and within transdisciplinary and subject-specific contexts.